 - Food Festivals: New Orleans is known for its food festivals, which attract food lovers from all over the world.
 These festivals offer the perfect opportunity to try a variety of New Orleans cuisine and experience the city’s vibrant culture.
 The New Orleans Jazz and Heritage Festival, for example, is a celebration of music and food, with over 70 food vendors serving up everything from gumbo to crawfish étouffée.

 Here’s a list of restaurants I visited:

 No trip to New Orleans is complete without a stop at Cafe Du Monde, the iconic cafe that has been serving beignets and coffee since 1862.
 Beignets are a type of French doughnut, made with deep-fried choux pastry and dusted with powdered sugar.
 At Cafe Du Monde, they’re served hot and fresh, alongside a cup of chicory coffee.
 Be prepared for long lines, but trust me, it’s worth the wait.

-Explore garden district, enjoy the high energy and craziness of Bourbon Street.
-Definitely hit up Frenchmen Street at night, it’s not as crazy as Bourbon but if you start at Frenchmen you might some how some what end up on Bourbon (lol).
-Enjoy the music, eat as much as your stomach allows you too because the food is that darn good, and have a cocktail (or two, or three…).
-I still don’t feel like I can fully summarized a true New Orleans visit, because there’s truly something indescribable about the city.
-This is something you have to experience it yourself to believe it.
+Additional recommendations: Explore garden district, enjoy the high energy and craziness of Bourbon Street.
+Visit Frenchmen Street at night, it’s not as crazy as Bourbon but if you start at Frenchmen you might some how end up on Bourbon.
+Enjoy the music, eat as much as your stomach allows you to because the food is that damn good, and have a cocktail (or two, or three…).